 Elections matter.
 So does your vote.
 But you can’t cast a ballot if you’re not registered.

-Step one of democracy—and a prerequisite for participating in the Science Rising Challenge—is ensuring that you are registered to vote if you can.
+Step one of democracy is ensuring that you are registered to vote if you are eligible.

 - You have moved.
 If you have a new residence, you need to update your voter registration or re-register.
-If you‘re a student, you may be considering registering where you go to school—skip down to the last section.
+If you‘re a student, you may be considering registering where you go to school—learn about the laws that affect students in your state.

 - You’ve changed your name.
 If you’ve legally changed your name, you’ll need to re-register.